Motorcycle taxi: Mexico

-In Mexico, there are thousands of motorcycle taxis.
+In Mexico City, there are thousands of motorcycle taxis.
 Their arrangements are informal (not traditional companies).
 They have precarious working conditions, long hours (11.3 hours a day), low wages (US$59.18 per week), and no social protections or benefits.
 6.3% reported suffering from a disease, 49.5% corresponded to musculoskeletal conditions and only 11.6% were affiliated to any health system.
 53.8% are owners of the vehicle and, although it does not seem to influence physical illness (P=0.03), it is related to the psychosocial ones (P=0.260).

 Nigeria

 Nigeria has about three million motorcycle taxis, locally called okadas, with over one million in Lagos alone.
 In Lagos, new rules prohibit okadas from carrying pregnant women or children.
 Authorities say okadas will be stopped from driving the wrong way, and the number of roads on which they are authorized to travel will be sharply reduced.